solal-azoulay/solal-azoulay.github.io/_pages/Miscellaneous.md

 *This page is dedicated to evolutive, exploratory reflections on various "hot topics" for philosophy of science*

 ## The future impacts of LLM (and other AI systems) on scientific research

+What is the future of scientific research in the new era of LLM like GPTs ?